aws-samples/cost-effective-aws-deployment-of-comfyui/docs/DEPLOY_OPTION.md

 ### Spot Instance

 You can use spot instance to reduce cost for non-critical workload.
-Set `useSpot` to `true` in the context.
+(The default is `true`) You can Set `useSpot` to `false` in the context to disable it.
 You may also modify `spotPrice`.
 Instance will be available only when spot price is below `spotPrice`.

 ```json
     "useSpot": true,